nocobase/website/content/articles/github-open-source-mcp-projects/index.md

 * **Knowledge base management:** Create and manage internal knowledge repositories with parsing and storage capabilities.
 * **RAG generation with citation:** Generates answers grounded in retrieved knowledge, with reference support.

-**Deployment and integration**: Available via Docker Compose.
+**Deployment and integration:** Available via Docker Compose.
 Easily integrates with external LLMs.

 **What can you do with RAGFlow?**